considonet/g-build/README.md

 - 1-minute configuration
 - ES6 to ES5 transpilation using `babel`
 - JS modules support with highly optimized `webpack` configuration
-- Microsoft TypeScript 2.x support
+- Microsoft TypeScript 3.x support
 - Vue.js support (including TypeScript support and `vue-class-component` syntax)
 - React.js support (supporting JSX and TSX)
 - JS/TS code linting using `tslint`
+- SCSS code linting using `stylelint`
 - SCSS compilation with a custom smart module importer (more powerful than the default `node-sass` and `webpack` SCSS compilers - incl. support for `sass-eyeglass` module syntax).
 - Pre-configured `browser-sync`-based live-reload HTTP server and proxy supporting both PHP and Microsoft .NET projects and allowing to do CORS calls (`Access-Control-Allow-Origin`)
 - Integrated PHP server support (if `php-cli` available)